 I had never shown my laundry room before, so it was really fun to share this refresh, and how we did projects in phases for the last 8 years!

 I’m looking forward to sharing more before & after posts with you in 2021.
 There were so many projects we have taken on since we moved into our home.
 I have so many great “before” pics, and know you will love them!!!

-My greenhouse is a favorite on the blog and on Instagram.
+My greenhouse is a favorite on the blog and Instagram.
 It makes me smile because it’s not the biggest greenhouse out there.
-In fact, I can’t even place any furniture inside.
+I can’t even place any furniture inside.
 But it serves a purpose and there is plenty of character and charm inside and out.

 This little greenhouse was in 2 calendars, 1 magazine, 1 photoshoot, 1 TV program, and a local newspaper.
 Pretty impressive!